Loopring/loopring-web-v2/static/documents/markdown/risks_en.md

 ## 3. OTHER RISKS

 In addition to the Risks described above, there are other known and unknown Risks associated with the use of the Loopring Applications.
-If you have any questions, comments, or suggestions, please contact us via email: [wallet@loopring.io](mailto:wallet@loopring.io).
+If you have any questions, comments, or suggestions, please [contact us](https://loopring.io/#/report?noheader&nofooter).

 ---